Chasseurs Alpins: History

-Initially these units were named bataillons alpins de chasseurs à pied ("Alpine Battalions of Hunters on Foot"/"Alpine Foot Rifle Battalions").
-Later this was shortened to bataillons de chasseurs alpins ("Alpine Hunter Battalions"/"Alpine Rifle Battalions").
+Initially these units were named bataillons alpins de chasseurs à pied (Alpine Battalions of Hunters on Foot/Alpine Foot Rifle Battalions).
+Later this was changed to bataillons de chasseurs alpins (Alpine Hunter Battalions/Alpine Rifle Battalions).
 From their establishment the chasseurs Alpins wore a plain and practical uniform designed to be suitable for mountain service.

 This comprised a loose-fitting dark blue jacket and blue-grey breeches, together with a large beret carrying the yellow (daffodil) hunting horn insignia of the Chasseur branch.
 They are believed to have been the first regular military unit to have worn this form of headdress.
 The 47e BCA was reformed at Bourg-Saint-Maurice in 1979, and dissolved on 1 July 1985.

 Modern unit

 Since 1999 they have been (with other units) part of the 27th Mountain Infantry Brigade (Brigade d'Infanterie de Montagne), and are currently organised into three battalions: